 The popliteal fossa is 2.5 cm wide and mainly consists of fat tissue.
 There are many important neurovascular structures, however, which pass through the fossa.
-The nerves are the most superficial of these structures and include the tibial, common fibular, sural, posterior femoral cutaneous and obturator nerves.
+The nerves are the most superficial of these structures and include:

 The sciatic nerve bifurcates into the tibial and common fibular nerves at the superior angle of the popliteal fossa.
 The larger medial branch, the tibial nerve, passes through the fossa inferiorly, before it exits deep to the plantaris muscle and enters the posterior compartment of the leg.
 While in the fossa, the tibial nerve and its branches supply the soleus, gastrocnemius, plantaris and popliteus muscles.
 One of its branches, the medial sural cutaneous nerve, joins with the sural communicating branch of the common fibular nerve to form the sural nerve.

 The other branch of the sciatic nerve, the common fibular nerve, traverses the fossa close to the medial border of the biceps femoris muscle before it exits the fossa superficial to the lateral head of the gastrocnemius muscle.
-It then crosses the posterior aspect of the femoral head before it winds around the neck of the femur and divides into its terminal branches.
+It then crosses the posterior aspect of the head of the fibula before it winds around the neck of the fibula and divides into its terminal branches.